Skip to content

 Final result after cable management:

-For other arms, we provide CAD files for a minimal Logitech camera mount, which you can modify to design your own wrist camera mount:
+For other arms, we provide CAD files for a minimal Logitech camera mount, which you can adapt to design your own wrist camera mount:

 Logitech camera mount (top) Logitech camera mount (bottom)